silviafesta2/silviafesta2.github.io/content/posts/trash-collector-robot.md

 The environment is divided into a grid of squares defined by three parameters:
 1. **GRID_ROWS**: Total rows in the grid.
 2. **GRID_COLS**: Total columns in the grid.
-3. **CELL_SIZE_MM**: Side of the size of the squares.
+3. **CELL_SIZE_MM**: Size of the side of the squares in mm.

 The process is the following:
 1. **Initialization**: The grid is initialized with all cells marked as unvisited.
 The starting cell is immediately marked as visited.
 2. **Target Selection**: The robot continually searches for the closest unvisited cell that is not marked as an obstacle.
-3. **Path Planning and Movement**: Once a target is selected, the robot uses a greedy approach to move horizontally, vertically, or diagonally to reach the cell while updating its current grid coordinates.
+3. **Path Planning and Movement**: Once a target is selected, the robot moves horizontally, vertically, or diagonally to reach the cell while updating its current grid coordinates.

 ## Sensor Based Object Detection
 The robot uses three VL53L0X sensors: left, center, and right.
 Based on their readings, the robot determines what is in front of it with the following rules: